Common Types of 1D and 2D Barcodes

 - POSTNET: The United States Postal Service uses this numbers-based code to categorize mail.
 A full bar, or guard rail, appears at the beginning and end of the code.

 Most people are familiar with 1D barcodes, some of which encode only numbers and others that encode any keyboard character.
-Here are some of the most common codes found on 1D barcode generators:
+Here are some of the most common codes on 1D barcode generators:

 2D Barcode Types